 Mr. Honig has served as president of an SEC-registered investment advisor, represented companies and underwriters in public offerings and private placements, represented broker-dealers and market makers, and effected the entry of banks into the securities business.

 Mr. Honig has served as trustee of family trusts and, in that capacity, has evaluated and supervised the investment of assets on behalf of the families.
 He also represents individual, institutional and venture capital investors in equity, debt and lease financings.

-Mr. Honig is a member of the National Association of Corporate Directors, the Association for Corporate Growth, and the Securities Law Committees of the Boston and Massachusetts Bar Associations.
+Mr. Honig is a member of the National Association of Corporate Directors and the Securities Law Committees of the Boston and Massachusetts Bar Associations.
 When serving as principal program director for the National Association of Corporate Directors in New England, he had designed and presented programs for directors and advisors to directors on matters of governance, director duties, boards in crisis, boards faced with regulatory issues, and the legal challenges facing directors under Delaware corporate and Federal securities laws.
 He is a regular columnist for In-House (the Lawyers Weekly publication directed to in-house attorneys).
 He is a 1966 graduate of Harvard Law School and holds his undergraduate degree from Columbia College.

 Areas of Practice